 Calculating the actual costs may be straightforward; coming up with an actual cost that fairly represents the pain and suffering for a stay-at-home parent, is not.
 This is the process:

 However, claims for permanent injuries and disabilities are not so common and often wind up in court.
 That is why it is important to have an experienced personal injury attorney prepare the demand letter when compensation is sought for permanent or long-term injuries.
 Atlanta attorneys Bruce A. Hagen and his associates have over 30 years of experience helping victims of injuries receive adequate compensation.
-Contact the Law Firm of Bruce A. Hagen if you need help making a personal injury claim.
+Contact the law firm of Hagen and Rosskopf, LLC if you need help making a personal injury claim.